amethyst/amethyst/book/src/intro.md

 1. Teach myself game development and computer graphics in its purest form, rather than through the lens of a particular game engine.
-2. Write a fast, modular, data-driven engine suited for rapid prototyping that demands (a little) less boilerplate.
+2. Write a fast, modular, data-oriented and data-driven engine suited for rapid prototyping that demands (a little) less boilerplate from the user.
 3. Build a toolset that splits up the traditional "mega-editor" into several small but well-integrated tools, adhering to the [Unix philosophy][up].